gulan/ansiterm-flashcard/README.rst

 Dealt Deck
   The currently dealt card.
-It may appear as answer-up or answer down.
+It may appear as answer-up or answer-down.
 This deck never has more than one card, but it may be empty.
 Note that I usually say the "the dealt card" rather than "the top card of the dealt deck."
 The later is not wrong, but it is misleading, as there is no other card in the deck.

 Trash Deck
   Cards that have been learned are tossed in the trash.
 The trash cards are never used again during the course of play.
-They are of no use to the program, but an explicit trash deck makes stating the game invariant easier.
+They are of no use to the player or program, but an explicit trash deck makes stating the game invariant easier.
 The trash deck is represented as a set.

 Play Deck
-  The source of cards to learn.
-Initially the entire card set appears in the play deck.
+  The play deck is the source of cards to learn.
+Initially, the entire card set appears in the play deck.
 Each deal operation moves the top card to the dealt deck.
 The shuffle operation moves all the cards from the kept deck to the top of the play deck.
-The play deck is a list of cards.
+The play deck is is represented as a list of cards.
 There is no defined ordering relation on cards.

 Kept Deck
-  Cards that have been played, but not declared learned are saveed to the kept deck.
+  Cards that have been played, but not declared learned are saved to the kept deck.
 Kept card are put back in play by the shuffle operation.
 The kept deck is a sequence with the most recent cards going to the end.
 The arrangement allows me to prevent recently seen cards from being immediately dealt again after a shuffle.

 (Game) State
-  The four decks: (dealt, play, kept and trash) plus the card set comprise the state.
+  The four decks: dealt, play, kept and trash, plus the card set comprise the game state.
 The card set never changes in any game play.
 The obvious optimization is to leave the card set out of the state, but I need it to specify the game invariant.